Public information

 It is important not to confuse a ‘Green Label’ with an energy attribute certificate (EAC).
 An EAC can be applied to energy unit of energy, be it renewable, fossil or nuclear.
 The EAC only provides information about how, where, and when a given unit of energy was produced.

 A green label, on the other hand, can be used to identify a certain quality of EAC, such as one coming from a particular type of energy generation site.
-For example, when recasting the EU Renewable Energy Directive European legislators instructed the European Commission to: “present a report assessing options to establish an EU-wide green label with a view to promoting the use of renewable energy coming from new installations.
+For example, when recasting the EU Renewable Energy Directive European legislators instructed the European Commission to: “present a report assessing options to establish an EU-wide green label to promote the use of renewable energy coming from new installations.
 Suppliers shall use the information contained in guarantees of origin to prove compliance with the requirements of such a label.”